forgi86/sysid-neural-structures-fitting/README.md

 # Folders:
-* examples: examples of fitting neural dynamical models
+* examples: examples of neural dynamical models fitting
 * torchid:  pytorch implementation of the fitting methods
 * common:   definition of fitting metrics r-square, etc

-The examples considered in the examples/ folder are the following:
+The examples reported in the examples/ folder are the following:

 * `` RLC_example``: nonlinear RLC circuit thoroughly discussed in the paper
-* `` CSTR_example``: CSTR system from the DaISy dataset [https://homes.esat.kuleuven.be/~tokka/daisydata.html]
+* `` CSTR_example``: CSTR system from the DaISy dataset https://homes.esat.kuleuven.be/~tokka/daisydata.html
-* `` cartpole_example``: cart-pole system
+* `` cartpole_example``: cart-pole mechanical system (equations are the same used [here](https://github.com/forgi86/pyMPC/blob/master/examples/example_inverted_pendulum.ipynb)

 For the nonlinear RLC example (folder examples/RLC_example), the main scripts are: